Lamento en Baile

 Lamento en Baile is the ninth studio album by Puerto Rican rapper Daddy Yankee, released through DY Records and Zarpazo Records on October 16, 2025.
 Guest appearances include Alex Zurdo.
 Production was primarily handled by Yankee, OMB, and Xound, alongside Abel Xanders, JBD JBD, la Companioni, Nando Pro, Nayhlo, Nekxum, Obrinn, Orlan Navarro, Sergio George, and Súbelo Neo.

 The title comes from Psalm 30:11, which says, "You have turned my mourning into dancing".

 Background

 After releasing Legendaddy in March 2022, Yankee announced his retirement from music to close out his three-decade career.
 In July 2025, he signed to Zarpazo Records, a division of Hybe Latin America, and announced his return to music with the single "Sonríele".

 Lamento en Baile saw Yankee's attempt to "revolutionize" pop culture with Jesus as a centerpiece.

 Release and promotion

 The lead single "Sonríele" was released on July 10, 2025.
 A music video for "El Toque" was released alongside the album.

 Commercial performance

 The lead single from the album, "Sonríele", peaked at No. 11 on the Billboard Hot Christian Songs.
-With the release of the album, "El Toque", peaked at No. 50 on the chart.
+With the release of the album, "El Toque", peaked at No. 50 on the chart, and "Jezabel y Judas" later peaked at No. 37.
 The album itself peaked at No. 15 on the Top Christian Albums.